It all started with a seemingly simple question…

 A great team off to a record breaking start…

-VAST engineers are forcing themselves to shed convention on a daily basis in order to deliver on the promise of the Universal Storage architecture.
+VAST engineers are forcing themselves to shed convention on a daily basis in order to deliver on the promise of the Universal Storage is a single storage system that is fast enough for primary storage, scalable enough for huge datasets and affordable enough to use for the full range of a customers data, thus eliminating the tyranny of tiers. architecture.
 The team is a collection of exemplary individuals who embody the inventor’s spirit.

 We’ve also been fortunate to work with leading investors who share our vision for a simpler data center and unbounded insights.
 Today we announced not only what our company is doing, but also that we’ve secured $80M of funding backed by Norwest Venture Partners, TPG Growth, Goldman Sachs, Dell Technologies and 83 North.
 The support and guidance we receive from these top-tier institutions has been instrumental as we reshape the world’s perceptions on how modern infrastructures and applications can be built.